-The law allows us to use enforcement agents (sometimes known as bailiffs) to collect unpaid Council Tax.
+The law allows us to use enforcement agents (bailiffs) to collect unpaid Council Tax.

-The enforcement agent will contact you directly and charge extra costs which are laid down by law.
+The enforcement agent will contact you and charge extra costs, which are set by law.

-If a Controlled Goods Agreement is signed and goods must be taken to pay the debt a further £110 will be due, plus any other expenses incurred through their sale, such as auctioneer or storage fees.
+If a controlled goods agreement is signed and goods must be taken to pay the debt, a further £110 will be charged, plus any other expenses incurred through their sale (for example auctioneer or storage fees).

-If the enforcement agent can't collect the debt the case will be returned to us for further enforcement action.
+If the enforcement agent can't collect the debt, your case will be returned to us for further enforcement action.

 Avoid enforcement action

 To avoid your account being passed to the enforcement agent and extra costs being added to your account, contact the agent's recovery team and arrange to pay.

 We currently use two enforcement agencies to collect outstanding Council Tax payments: